 Dates for your Diary 2018

 - 8th January: Harmony Practice reopens - individual sessions are available.
-Sign up for your free consultation here.
+Email me here to arrange a free 20-minute consultation.

 - 12th January: Truly Nourished Feeling begins.
 An intensive 9-week course for women only.
 Only 1 space left.